 - The research orientation (R) is intended for those who wish to conduct fundamental or application-oriented research at a university, company or research institute.
-There are various fields of research from which to choose.
-You will acquire knowledge, insight and practical skills and you will master a scientific way of thinking.
-You will then be capable of generating solutions to problems in the sphere of environmental sciences in a manner that is inventive and scientific, as well as socially sound. - The management and Technology orientation (M&T) will appeal to those who wish to fill a policy-related, management or commercial position with a scientific background.
+There are two fields of research from which to choose. - For both research tracks you will acquire knowledge, insight and practical skills and you will master a scientific way of thinking.
+You will then be capable of generating solutions to problems in the sphere of environmental sciences in a manner that is inventive and scientific, as well as socially sound. - The first research track is Human and Environmental Risk Assessment (HERA) which addresses human health and environmental risks caused by various environmental stressors.
+HERA is a field of expertise that involves a variety of disciplines including (eco)toxicology, environmental chemistry, risk management and communication.
+The track Water and Nature Management (WNM) focuses on fundamental and applied research in the field of ecological risk assessment, (water) ecosystem management and biological conservation, with special emphasis on riverine, coastal and marine environments.
+There are opportunities to perform both field and desk studies including multidisciplinary approaches involving e.g. ecology, hydrology, chemistry, environmental history and environmental law. - The management and Technology orientation (M&T) will appeal to those who wish to fill a policy-related, management or commercial position with a scientific background.
 The MT-subjects provide insight into the managerial and administrative perspective on social and organisational problems and the concepts, models and instruments that are used by companies (profit and non-profit) and the authorities to tackle these problems in practice.
 You learn to consider your knowledge of the scientific backgrounds of current issues within the broader framework of the development of a company, the economy and society. - The communicative orientation (C) trains students to fulfil academic positions in the sphere of the communication of science (research, application, media).
 If you graduate in this orientation, then you will be a bèta+ who has acquired supplementary theoretical insights and communicative skills that broaden your own field (bèta-gamma-integration).
 You will gain insight into the communication with respect to innovation processes and processes of change, as well as insight into the use of (mass) media and popularisation. - The educational orientation (E) provides you with the starting competence to adequately carry out the key tasks of a teacher on the one hand and the capacity to develop yourself further as a fully qualified teacher on the other.
-Within the E-orientation, you will acquire competences in the sphere of six teacher roles, namely: the teacher in the classroom, the specialist in his/her field, the educationalist, the reflecting professional, the teacher outside the classroom and finally the developer and researcher. - The specialisation Transnational ecosystem based Water Management (TWM).
+Within the E-orientation, you will acquire competences in the sphere of six teacher roles, namely: the teacher in the classroom, the specialist in his/her field, the educationalist, the reflecting professional, the teacher outside the classroom and finally the developer and researcher.

+• The specialisation Transnational ecosystem based Water Management (TWM).
 In this new programme, rivers are considered valuable natural systems.
 By means of a step-by-step plan (retain, store, drain), managers can determine what limits there are in the spatial planning of a river basin and where they are found.
 Flooding risks can be reduced by restoring river systems to their natural state.
 This new approach requires other management techniques and public involvement.
 Therefore, it is essential that future water managers gain a thorough understanding of sociology, law and management in addition to such obvious disciplines as ecology, hydrology and engineering.
 The two-year programme is a joint initiative of the university of Duisburg-Essen (Germany) and Radboud University Nijmegen (Netherlands).
 TWM students will graduate at both universities and TWM prepares students for an international career in water management.